updated

 Help

-The main intake periods are rice planting/wheat harvesting in June and rice harvesting in November.
+The main intake periods are rice planting/wheat harvesting in June, weeding on the rice field in July, rice harvesting in late October to November and rice processing in December.

 I'm looking for help with planting, harvesting, processing mainly rice but also vegetables and fruits here and there.